learn-co-curriculum/phase-3-orms-mapping-database-records-to-ruby-objects/README.md

 object.
 We will use this method to create all the Ruby objects in our next two methods.

-One to know is that the database, SQLite in our case, will return an array of data for each row.
+One thing to know is that the database, SQLite in our case, will return an array of data for each row.
 For example, a row for Michael Jackson's "Billie Jean" from the album "Thriller" that has an id of 1 would look like this:
 `[1, "Billie Jean", "Thriller"]`.

 ```ruby